ErlingSigurdson/Drv7SegQ595/README.md

 Since the logical level required to turn on a position depends on the circuit (display's common )

-, this library's API provide parameters to handle any variant as long as all character positions are wired consistently (get turn on with the same logical level).
+, this library's API provide parameters to handle any variant as long as all character positions are wired consistently (get turned on with the same logical level).

 which provides